 - 1.6 The Local Plan sets the levels of employment and housing development that should be provided over the plan period to best meet the needs of the area and establish a clear strategy for meeting development needs in the most sustainable way that protects the quality of life of existing and future residents.
 Its policies aim to ensure that development is of high quality and will meet the challenges we face with an ageing population and changing climate.
-It will ensure that new development comes with the necessary schools, health facilities, shops, leisure facilities and open spaces that residents need to provide a good quality of life. - 1.7 The Local Plan sets a strong framework for new development to meet the needs of the area and provide a clear statement for local residents, businesses, service providers and the development industry of what they can expect to happen in terms of change in the built and natural environment over the next couple of decades. - 1.8 The updated Local Plan responds to the new National Planning Policy Framework (NPPF), the Localism Act 2011 and to proposed changes to the ways in which developers will contribute to funding supporting services and infrastructure through Section 106 contributions and the Community Infrastructure Levy (CIL). - 1.9 Underpinning the whole of the Plan is the Government's commitment to sustainable development.
-Taking account of local circumstances, the new Local Plan's development and other proposals aim to meet the 3 overarching principles of sustainability: - Economic contributing to building a strong, responsive and competitive economy by ensuring that sufficient land of the right type is available in the right places and at the right time to support growth and innovation; and by identifying and coordinating development requirements, including the provision of infrastructure: - Social supporting strong, vibrant and healthy communities, by providing the supply of housing required to meet the needs of present and future generations; and by creating a high quality built environment, with accessible local services that reflect the community's needs and support its health, social and cultural wellbeing; and - Environmental contributing to protecting and enhancing our natural, built and historic environment; and, as part of this, helping to improve biodiversity, prudent use of natural resources, minimising waste and pollution, and mitigating and adapting to climate change including moving to a low carbon economy. - 1.10 The overarching objective in national policy to secure sustainable development strongly influenced the development of the Plan.
-The Council prepared a Sustainability Appraisal Scoping Report that has helped us identify the key issues and sustainability objectives for the new Local Plan.
-An Initial Sustainability Report was also prepared, which tested the sustainability merits of the issues and options which were considered and tested in producing the Plan.
-The draft Final Sustainability Report also includes an analysis of the issues identified, the options available to address them, the results of consultation on reasonable options, and how the proposed policies were arrived at.
+It will ensure that new development comes with the necessary schools, health facilities, shops, leisure facilities and open spaces that residents need to provide a good quality of life. - 1.7 The Local Plan sets a strong framework for new development to meet the needs of the area and provide a clear statement for local residents, businesses, service providers and the development industry of what they can expect to happen in terms of change in the built and natural environment over the next couple of decades. - 1.8 The updated Local Plan responds to the National Planning Policy Framework (NPPF, 20121), the Localism Act 2011 and to proposed changes to the ways in which developers will contribute to funding supporting services and infrastructure through Section 106 contributions and the Community Infrastructure Levy (CIL). - 1.9 Underpinning the whole of the Plan is the Government's commitment to sustainable development.
+Taking account of local circumstances, the new Local Plan's development and other proposals aim to meet the 3 overarching principles of sustainability: - Economic contributing to building a strong, responsive and competitive economy by ensuring that sufficient land of the right type is available in the right places and at the right time to support growth and innovation; and by identifying and coordinating development requirements, including the provision of infrastructure; - Social supporting strong, vibrant and healthy communities, by providing the supply of housing required to meet the needs of present and future generations; and by creating a high quality built environment, with accessible local services that reflect the community's needs and support its health, social and cultural wellbeing; and - Environmental contributing to protecting and enhancing our natural, built and historic environment; and, as part of this, helping to improve biodiversity, prudent use of natural resources, minimising waste and pollution, and mitigating and adapting to climate change including moving to a low carbon economy.